White Butte – North Dakota’s Highest Point – 3,506 feet

 White Butte displays three distinct period of deposition resulting in the Arikaree, Brule and Chadron Formations.
 It is unknown how many other strata were deposited above the Arikaree Formation as these were eroded away leaving the harder Arikaree sandstone.

 Miocene Arikaree Formation is the caprock protecting the softer strata from erosion and was deposited between 5.3 and 23 million years ago.
-This stratum consists of concretionary cross bedded limestones and gray/green to white sandsotnes, conglomerates, siltstones and claystones.
-The rocks contain mammal bone fragments and the conglomorates contain pieces of clinker (“scoria”) indicating lignite has been burning for millions of years.
+This stratum consists of concretionary cross bedded limestones and gray/green to white sandstones, conglomerates, siltstones and claystones.
+The rocks contain mammal bone fragments and the conglomerates contain pieces of clinker (“scoria”) indicating lignite has been burning for millions of years.

 Brule Formation is only 25 feet thick on White Butte and is comprised of white colored siltstones.
 A significant portion was eroded prior to the deposition of the overlying Arikaree Formation.